THE FOLK O’ DANU

 The four wore them down, each of them Dub of darkness, Dother who was evil incarnate and the mighty Dain of violence and ferocity.

-“That is their affair,” the goddess Eéfah said.
+“That is their affair,” the goddess Eéfah scoffed.
 “To Skerrabra,” and the gathered horde appeared on the shores of the Bay o’ Skaill and made the short march to the underground city at the brink of the Otherworld...

 They left the smallest remnant of themselves on the earth.

-He thought her the most beautiful creature he had ever laid eyes upon as she reached for
+Anyáh stood waiting for Caolan as the army made their last march into the Otherworld.
+He thought her the most beautiful creature he had ever laid eyes upon as she reached for his hand.

 The End